 ARCU 4304 – 4th Year Urbanism Studio: Global Perspectives

 ARCU 4300 – History of Theories of Urbanism

 ARCS 4107 – 4th Year Design Studio

 (SAL-VO) Office/Workshop is an Ottawa-based creative + research practice whose work exists in the messy overlaps of architecture, urbanism, landscape, representation and cultural geographies.
-The office is interested in the strange and complex relations created at and by these intersections and what they might mean for a contemporary design practice in a fraught, beautiful and fragile world.
-Newly established in 2019, the office/workshop is working on several fronts – including exhibitions, installations and speculative projects.
+The office is interested in the strange and complex relations created at and by these intersections and what they might mean for contemporary design practice in a fraught, beautiful and fragile world.
+Established in 2019, the office/workshop is working on several fronts – including exhibitions, installations, and speculative projects.